WoldringLabMSU/AP-LASR/README.md

 `python3 APLASR.py ASR -i MRFPSIFTAVLFAASSALAAPVNTTTEDETAQIPAEAVIGYLDLEGDFDVAVLPFSNSTNNGLLFINTTIASIAAKEEGVSLDKREAEAWHWLQLKPGQPMYKREAEAEAWHWLQLKPGQPMYKREADAEAWHWLQLKPGQPMYKREADAEAWHWLQLKPGQPMY -n alpha_ASR`

 The above line runs APLASR in ASR mode, with the input sequence as the list of amino acids pasted directly into the command line (in this case, yeast mating factor alpha-1 from S. Cerevisiae, UniProt P01149).
 The directory name is specified as “alpha_ASR” and all other parameters are left default.

+`python3 APLASR.py ASR -i input.fasta -o outgroup.fasta`

+The above line runs APLASR in ASR mode, with the input sequence in the file “input.fasta” and an outgroup sepcified in "outgroup.fasta".
+All other parameters are default.

 # Helpful Tips